abegailf/SQL-Scripts/README.md

 # SQL

-All my SQL Data cleaning and data exploration projects are here.
+All my SQL Data cleaning and exploratory data analysis projects are compiled here.